adityalolla/EFK-Stack-K8s/README.md

 ### Linode K8s

 Linode offers infrastructure on the cloud for pay per use model.
-The offer Kubernetes managed service as an offering.
+They offer Kubernetes managed service as an offering.
 We will only be provisioning worker nodes and the control plane is managed by Linode.

 Version : 1.18
 Worker nodes : 80GB, 4GM RAM, 2CPU